dannydelr0550/armed_confict/README.md

 Hello, my name is Danny, and I am a MSc student in the DLSPH at UofT interested in genomic statistics.
-I hope you enjoy my first github repo!
+This repository contains my attempts to replicate the findings of the study "Implications of armed conflict for maternal and child health: A regression analysis of data from 181 countries for 2000–2019" by Jawad et. al, as a part of the course CHL8010 (Introduction to Statistical Programming).
+Enjoy!